opensearch-project/documentation-website/_ml-commons-plugin/prebuilt-models.md

 ## Supported pre-trained models

 The model-serving framework supports the following models.

-Although models might have similar use cases, they many of them contain different performance metrics and sizes.
-While we recommend experimenting against your own cluster, you can compare the performances of similar models in the [sbert documentation](https://www.sbert.net/docs/pretrained_models.html#model-overview).
+Although models might have similar use cases, they many of them contain different performance metrics and model sizes.
+For a comparison of the performances of pre-trained models, see the [sbert documentation](https://www.sbert.net/docs/pretrained_models.html#model-overview).
+{: .note}

 ### Sentence transformers